adiwajshing/SimpleCrypto/readme.md

+# ElGamal (HW3 1.10)

+To view the implementation of ElGamal, please refer to ElGamal.h & ElGamal.c.
+There is also a unit test present in the files.
+It can work with 300 or 512 bit modes.
+However, for a simple example, please refer to ElGamalProgram.c.

-# RSA
+# RSA (HW3 1.9)

-## For HW3 1.9

 To run any RSA related function, please ensure that you have the GMP library installed on your computer.
 I have also provided a complied binary in the project (RSAProgram) to run what is required of in the question.
-However, if you so wish to see the code please refer to RSAProgram.c for the running, ASN1.c for the implentation of the ASN.1 protocol & RSA.c for the implementation of RSA.
+However, if you so wish to see the code please refer to RSAProgram.c for the running, ASN1.h & ASN1.c for the implentation of the ASN.1 protocol, RSA.h &  RSA.c for the implementation of RSA.
 The program, by default uses RSA 1024, however, it can be recomplied for RSA 512 or RSA 2048 as well.
+A unit test for RSA are also present in RSA.c

 1. To generate keys, call ./RSAProgram -keygenerator
 2. To encrypt plaintext.txt, call ./RSAProgram -encrypt